 The reason?
 The 1983 He-Man cartoon series came out a year after toymaker Mattel released a line of He-Man action figures, and the cartoon was widely seen as a promotion for the toys.
 That was controversial, but it wasn’t the only point of contention.
 At the time, there was a strong cultural resistance to violence in cartoons, out of concern that children who saw their heroes solving disputes with weapons or fists would do so in real life.

 For those who wanted to sell action figures, though, that proved to be a problem.
 So Filmation, the company that created the He-Man cartoon, tried to toe the line between violence and not-quite-violence.
 Lou Scheimer, Filmation’s president, told the New York Times that animators at his company “try not to have He-Man hurt any living creature, and the good guys always win,” noting that “He-Man is heroic but not omnipotent.”
-And, as Wikipedia notes, “in accordance with broadcast standards of the period, in the Filmation cartoon, He-Man could not use his sword as an offensive weapon or punch or kick anyone.
+And, as Wikipedia noted, “in accordance with broadcast standards of the period, in the Filmation cartoon, He-Man could not use his sword as an offensive weapon or punch or kick anyone.
 He was only allowed to destroy robotic enemies.”

 If that seems like a silly place to draw the line, well, it is; there’s really no reason to think that anyone picked up on the fact that He-Man was more wrestler than fencer, despite the equipment.
 (And does anyone really think kids didn’t use their toy swords because the cartoon version of He-Man didn’t use his?
 Doubtful.)
 In any event, the fiction that He-Man didn’t use the sword was short-lived; when the He-Man franchise rebooted in 1987 with a pretty awful movie, the hero (and his enemies) were allowed to fully use their weapons.